#110 1️⃣1️⃣0️⃣ 2429. Minimize XOR 🚀🧠

 Fill Remaining Bits Using LSBs:

-If the quota of set bits isn’t met by aligning withnum1
+If the quota of set bits isn’t met by aligning withnum1, iterate over the LSBs ofnum1and set additional bits inxas needed. - Return the Result:

-Once all the required set bits are placed, return the constructedx
+Once all the required set bits are placed, return the constructedx.

 🚀 Python Code 🚀